b7lt/dapper/README.md

 Dapper is a decentralized social media network built on Solidity smart contracts and IPFS storage technology.
 It was made for a class assignment.
 It is built to be run on the BNB Smart Chain Testnet.

+You can visit it at [my Vercel deployment, assuming it has not been taken down.](https://dapper-gules.vercel.app)

 ## Building and Deploying
 First, you must deploy the smart contract, `Dapper.sol` onto the BNB Smart Chain Testnet.
 Then, you must setup the `.env` file with your smart contract's address and Thirdweb client key.
 Then, you can run `npm run dev`.